scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - Abstract, Introduction: reworded and shortened, with reference to longer -controlplane introduction
 - Life of a SCION Data Packet: restructure section and clarify role of example topology
+- Effects of Clock Inaccuracy: reword, clarify tolerable offset, remove duplicated part about beacon propagation and point to -controlplane

 ## draft-dekater-scion-dataplane-10
 {:numbered="false"}